This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add cucumbers, tomatoes, olives, parsley and onions to a bowl.
-Season with salt and pepper, then toss with spaghetti.
+• In a large bowl, combine cucumbers, tomatoes, olives, red onion, and parsley.
+Season with salt and pepper, then add the cooled spaghetti and toss gently to combine.

 • Pour 1 cup of Italian dressing over the pasta and vegetables.
-Toss to combine, taste, and add more dressing as desired.
+Toss to coat, taste, and add more dressing as desired.

-• Refrigerate, covered for at least four hours.
-Serve cold, topped with freshly grated Parmesan cheese and minced parsley.
+• Cover and refrigerate for at least 4 hours.
+Just before serving, top with freshly grated Parmesan and additional minced parsley.

 Notes